jezco/QvikStartGKE/README.md

 Create a new project on GCloud Console, Check your projectID from the project overview

+This is the id of your project in the Google Cloud Developers Console.

+Also replace [GCLOUD_PROJECT] in examplemodule1-deployment.yaml and
+examplemodule2-deployment.yaml with the id.

+Set the id also on config.js

 Set default project and authenticate with correct user:
 ```
 export PROJECT_ID=[PROJECT_ID]